htadicha/ComfyZone/README.md

 ### Automated Test Suite

 The project includes a comprehensive automated test suite covering critical user flows and business logic.
-All tests are located in each app's `tests.py` file and can be run using Django's test framework.
+All tests are located in each app's `tests.py` file and are run using Django's test framework.

 #### Running Tests